mehultech1995/BookMyShow/README.md

     for global color.
 - #### React-Toastify
     for showing Success alert on booking sucessfully  and error alert for any error to user.

-### 🔹 aditionally
--   I used Canva for Background Image
+## To open the app in your loacl browser.

+Open [http://localhost:3000]to view the website in your local browser.

 ## 🛠 Installation and Setup Instructions

 1. Installation: `npm install`

 2. In the project directory, you can run: `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-The page will reload if you make edits.

 ##
 <h4 align="center">Made by Mehul</h4>